Add ISP Support to Your Skill Code

 Add support for purchase requests

-You will need to add support for a user to shop products and buy one by name in your skill.
-For example, you would want to support requests like the following:
+You add support for a customer to shop products and buy one by name in your skill.
+For example, you might support requests like the following:

 To support purchase requests, you: